-Conflict of Commitment: A conflict of commitment exists when an Employee renders professional service or engages in an external activity that is not part of his/her duties to the university that interferes with the Employee's ability to perform their obligations to the university.
+Conflict of Commitment: A conflict of commitment exists when an Employee renders professional service or engages in an external activity that is not part of his/her duties to the University that interferes with the Employee's ability to perform their obligations to the university.

-Conflict of Interest: A conflict of interest exists when an Employee has an interest that affects or provides an incentive to affect the Employee's conduct of her or his university activities.
+Conflict of Interest: A conflict of interest exists when an Employee has an interest that affects or provides an incentive to affect the Employee's conduct of her or his University activities.

 Conflict of Interest and Commitment Committee: A Committee appointed by the Vice President for Research and Economic Development that assists with and reviews complex conflict matters as outlined in this policy.
-The Committee consists of one administrator from the Office of Research and Economic Development; one representative from the Office of the General Counsel; two senior faculty members appointed by the Faculty Senate Executive Committee, and one staff employee appointed by the Staff Senate Executive Committee.
+The Committee consists of one administrator from the Office of Research and Economic Development; one representative from the Office of the General Counsel; two senior faculty members appointed by the Provost upon recommendation by the Faculty Senate Executive Committee, and one staff Employee appointed by the Deputy Vice President for Budget and Finance upon recommendation by the Staff Senate Executive Committee.
+Other members can be added at the discretion of the Vice President for Research and Economic Development.

-Compensated Professional Services: Includes outside compensated work or scholarly services performed by a university employee.
-Provision of compensated professional services is recognized as a legitimate activity unless specifically prohibited by an employee's contract of employment.
-Compensated professional service is not considered appropriate when it interferes with the regular work of the university employee; involves unauthorized use of university facilities, personnel, or other resources; or unfairly competes with private sector companies (see W.S.
+Compensated Professional Services: Includes outside compensated work or scholarly services performed by a University Employee.
+Provision of compensated professional services is recognized as a legitimate activity unless specifically prohibited by an Employee's contract of employment.
+Compensated professional service is not considered appropriate when it interferes with the regular work of the University Employee; involves unauthorized use of University facilities, personnel, or other resources; or unfairly competes with private sector companies.
+(See W.S.
 9-2-3220(b)(viii)).
-The following time commitment is generally not considered a conflict: thirty-nine (39) calendar days per academic year for academic year employees and forty-eight (48) calendar days per fiscal year for fiscal year employees.
+The following time commitment is generally not considered a conflict: thirty-nine (39) calendar days per academic year for academic year Employees and forty-eight (48) calendar days per fiscal year for fiscal year Employees.

-Employee: For the limited purpose of this Policy, Employee shall mean any individual who is employed by the University, whether full or part-time, and includes but is not limited to staff, faculty (including tenured, tenure-track, non-tenure track, in-residence, visiting, and emeritus faculty if performing a function for the University), administration, postdoctoral fellows, and student employees.
+Employee: For the limited purpose of this Policy, Employee shall mean any individual who is employed by the University, whether full or part-time, and includes but is not limited to staff, faculty (including tenured, tenure-track, non-tenure track, in-residence, visiting, and emeritus faculty if performing a function for the University), administration, postdoctoral fellows, and student Employees.